--- This device is not recommended for children under 8 years of age without adult supervision.
+--- This device is not recommended for children under ten years of age without adult supervision. --- MTH recommends parents examine the toy transformer used to power this device periodically for conditions that may result in the risk of fire, electric shock, or injury to persons, such as damage to the primary or output cord, plug blades, housing or other parts (including proper functioning of the circuit breaker), and that, in an event such conditions exist, the transformer

--- MTH recommends parents examine the toy transformer used to power this device periodically for conditions that may result in the risk of fire, electric shock, or injury to persons, such as damage to the primary or output cord, plug blades, housing or other parts (including proper functioning of the circuit breaker), and that, in an event such conditions exist, the transformer should not be used until properly repaired.
+QUICK START - BASIC OPERATION

-OUICK START - BASIC OPERATION
+The RailKing Doodlebug contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the Doodlebug is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 35).

-The MTH F-3 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the F-3 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 33).
-The F-3 locomotive is controlled by a ProtoSound® DCRU® electronic reverse unit.
+All models are controlled by a ProtoSound® DCRU® electronic reverse unit.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).

 The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
 Once the engine is placed on the track, the throttle on the transformer can be advanced.
-You will see that only the engine's
+You will see that only the engine's lights come on and that only two dings of the ProtoSound bell occur followed by the diesel start-up sounds (on